 Although the P40 Pro has a slightly larger screen than the P30 Pro, we've placed the two handsets side-by-side and their proportions are barely any different.
 How the screen is implemented is the bigger difference.

 The P40 Pro has what Huawei is calling an Overflow Display, as it flows over the edges of the device - both sides, the top and the bottom - compared to the P30 Pro's FullView Display, which has greater visible bezel.
+The rumoured P50 series is said to continue with this curved screen design.

 However, the P40 Pro doesn't eliminate bezel altogether, plus the screen has a much larger cut-out in it than the P30 Pro, given Huawei's decision to opt for a dual front-facing camera setup.
 We prefer the tidier look of the single camera in the older P30 Pro design.